javier-hernandezo/Transformer-Networks/README.md

 - spatial_transformer_nets_with_coord_convs.py: script for training the network with STNs and CoordConv layers.
 - spatial_transformer_tutorial.py: script for training the network with STNs and Conv2D layers.
 Based on the tutorial in https://pytorch.org/tutorials/intermediate/spatial_transformer_tutorial.html.
 - evaluate_models.py: script for testing the pretrained models with the MNIST dataset.
-- stn_classic.pt and stn_coordconv.pt: trained models.
+- stn_classic.pt and stn_coordconv.pt: PyTorch trained models.

 -- Using the models for replicating our results for MNIST classification: